viraj-kabbur/user_manuals/school-admin/create-a-class-with-realboard.md

-**Step 6: Add Teachers**
+**Step 6: Add teacher/professor**

-**Select teachers:** You can also assign additional teachers to the class.
+**Select teacher/professors:** You can also assign additional teachers/professors to the class.

-* Scroll through or search for teachers under **Selectable**.
-Click on the names of the teachers who should be involved in this class.
+* Scroll through or search for teachers/professors under **Selectable**.
+Click on the names of the teachers/professors who should be involved in this class.
-* The selected teachers will appear in the right-hand **Selected** column.
+* The selected teacher/professor will appear in the right-hand **Selected** column.
-* **Example:** Atharva Teacher, John Williams, Linda Jones, etc.
+* **Example:** Atharva teacher, John Williams, Linda Jones, etc.

 **Step 7: Finalize Class Creation**

-Once you've added students, teachers, and finalized other details, click the **Create a Class** button at the bottom of the screen.
+Once you've added students, teachers/professors, and finalized other details, click the **Create a Class** button at the bottom of the screen.

-* This will create the class and automatically notify all selected students and teachers.
+* This will create the class and automatically notify all selected students and teachers/professors.
 * They can then log into RealBoard to access the class and complete their assignments.